Models of fractional viscous stresses for incompressible materials: Incremental stress and acousto-elasticity

-The above quantities \eqref{DissFact}-\eqref{Dispers} and their approximations \eqref{DissLim} are displayed in Figure~\ref{fig:DispProp} for several values of the pre-stretch.
+at low and high dimensionless frequency $\omega \tau$.
+The above quantities \eqref{DissFact}\textsubscript{a}-\eqref{Dispers} with $\beta=1$ and the approximations \eqref{DissLim} are displayed in Figure~\ref{fig:DispProp} for several values of the pre-stretch.
 Although the loss modulus does not vary with pre-stretch, $\bar\lambda$ still influences the dispersion properties through modification of the storage modulus.
-Of course, similar computations can be carried out with Model~B or with other wave polarisations, given that Eq.~\eqref{Dispers} is model-independent.
+Of course, similar computations can be carried out for viscous Mooney-Rivlin solids $-1\leq \beta < 1$, for Model~C, and even with other wave polarisations, given that Eq.~\eqref{Dispers} is model-independent.

-The second principal shear wave propagates, and is polarised, transversely to the direction of stretching.
+The second principal shear wave propagates and is polarised transversely to the direction of stretching.
 Then $\bar \lambda_1 = \bar\lambda_2=\bar \lambda^{-1/2}$, $\bar\lambda_3=\bar \lambda$, and